If your doctor suspects you have bulimia, he or she will typically perform:

 - A psychological evaluation, including a discussion of your eating habits and attitude toward food

-To be diagnosed with bulimia, you must meet these criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association:
+For a diagnosis of bulimia, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, lists these points:

-- You get rid of the extra calories from bingeing by vomiting, excessive exercise, fasting, or misuse of laxatives, diuretics, enemas or other medications.
+- You get rid of the extra calories from bingeing to avoid weight gain by vomiting, excessive exercise, fasting, or misuse of laxatives, diuretics or other medications

-- You binge and purge at least twice a week for at least three months.
+- You binge and purge at least once a week for at least three months

 Even if you don't meet all of these criteria, you could still have an eating disorder.
 Don't try to diagnose yourself — get professional help if you have any eating disorder symptoms.